 These next six are beautiful Creation coloring pages based on the Benziger Living My Religion series pictures.

 God made all of creation from nothing.
 This is a huge one for little kids.
-Older children can become confused, so leave things light.
+They love it.
+Older children can become confused, so it may be best to leave things light.
 The easiest answer is "Somebody had to do it."
-They instantly understand that there can't be an infinite series of uncaused causes.
+If you explain the story, they instantly understand that there can't be an infinite series of uncaused causes.
+We get this story from St. Thomas Aquinas.

-The first catechism questions go great with these pictures:
+The first catechism questions go great with these Bible story coloring pages:

 Find more in the First Communion catechism and use these coloring pages as the children learn the answers: